theuerc/Website/gitpod/docs/references/gitpod-yml.md

 Define where Gitpod checks out the project's code, relative to `/workspace`.

 In most cases, this is not needed.
-If you work on an older Go project, please see [Checkout and Workspace Location](/docs/checkout-location) for more details.
+If you work on an older Go project, please see the [Go Language Page](/docs/introduction/languages/go) for more details.

 <div class="overflow-x-auto">